AlchemyCMS/alchemy-guides/README.md

 ## File locations

-The top level namespace includes the top leven static welcome page of http://guides.alchemy-cms.com.
+The top level namespace includes the top level static welcome page of http://guides.alchemy-cms.com.

 The actual guides live in the `/guides` folder.